 School-Based Programs to Promote Oral Health

 In light of the apparent benefits of good oral health for school performance, some schools are taking steps to promote better oral care and health.
 In Maine, for instance, schools in need can apply for grants through School Oral Health Program (SOHP).
-The SOHP consists of four components:
+The SOHP includes these components:

 - Oral health education for all children to support healthy behaviors